If you were a high school counselor and had to write a recommendation for each of your students…

 What are some common Brag Sheet questions?

 What are your student’s greatest accomplishments over his/her years of high school?
-Think about defining moments for your student.
-Was there any particular achievement inside or outside of the classroom you’d want to highlight?
-Provide some detail and background.
-It isn’t just that your student was “elected to a position in student government”, it’s that they “ran a positive and progressive campaign during a busy junior year.”
-Remember, don’t limit yourself to in-school activities.
-Maybe your student took care of sick family members or had to deal with a tough situation outside of school?
-Accomplishments don’t have to be academic or focus on awards, it can be overcoming “real life” challenges as well.
+Think about your student’s defining moments.
+Was there an achievement inside or outside of the classroom you’d like to highlight?
+It is fine to discuss pre-COVID years.
+If the accomplishment does have something to do with the past year, provide some detail of the situation and what made it distinctively different.
+Maybe your student took care of a sick family member or had to deal with a tough situation?
+Accomplishments don’t have to be academic or focus on awards.
+Overcoming “real life” challenges count.

 What words best describe your child?
-Time to break out your thesaurus, or look back at the personality profile that I did!
+Time to break out your thesaurus!
 Seriously, put some effort into this question.
-Your student is dynamic, so choose words that are as well.
-When counselors fill out Common App forms and other documentation for students, they are usually asked to describe your student in a few words to the admission committee.
-Give them great options!
-“Smart” can be “intelligent”, “funny” can be “witty” or “humorous”, and “outgoing” can be “courageous.”
-You may also be asked to demonstrate why you’re describing your student in this way.
-Make sure to have some specific examples ready!
+Your student is dynamic, so choose words which accurately describe the attribute you wish to highlight.
+When counselors fill out Common App forms, and other documents on behalf of your students, they are usually asked to provide a few descriptive words.
+Help them by providing some great options!
+“Smart” can be “intelligent”, “funny” can be “witty” or “humorous”, and “outgoing” can be “courageous” or “gregarious”.
+Real examples with real emotion and accurate language will go a long way.

 Anything else you’d like to share?
-Use this space as an opportunity to share the side of your child that others might glance past.
-How they might be an asset to a college through their volunteerism or team participation.
-Maybe there’s something special about your child that others don’t regularly see.
-Devotion to family, patience with others, being humble about accomplishments – these are all sub-surface aspects of your student that are definitely worth mentioning.
+Use this space as an opportunity to share the side of your child that others might not catch at a glance.
+How will your child be an asset to a college?
+How is their character enhanced by their volunteerism or team participation.
+Devotion to family, patience with others, being humble about accomplishments – these are all aspects of your student worth mentioning and perhaps not as well known.

-Ultimately, you have important insights into who your child really is and what makes them wonderful.
-Make sure that your student’s counselor, and potential admission counselors, have an intriguing picture.
+Ultimately, you have important insights into who your child is and the attributes which make him/her wonderful.
+Make sure that your student’s counselor, and potential admissions counselors, are given an intriguing picture.